Alex-Burgess/full-stack-technical-test/README.md

 # Full Stack Technical Test

 ## The Challenge
-Build a modern events platform that solves common challenges faced by organizations managing events in **exactly 1 hour**.
+Build a modern events platform that solves common challenges faced by organizations managing events in **1 hour**.

 This test evaluates your ability to:
 - Leverage AI tools effectively for rapid development